armijnhemel/binaryanalysis-ng/doc/writing-parsers.md

 system should go into `metadata`.
 Identifiers extracted from executables and architecture information should go into `metadata`.
 Information that something is a file system or archive should go into `labels`.

+As everything has already been parsed and unpacked at this point no errors should be thrown when setting `labels` and `metadata`.

 ## Common mistakes